 identify call each time a user registers, logs in, or updates their info.

-Step 2: Connect Braze Destination with Segment Personas
+Step 2: Connect Braze Destination with Twilio Engage (formerly Segment Personas)

-In this recipe, we will be using Segment Personas to create an audience of inactive users and send the info to Braze, a customer engagement platform that lets you send emails, SMS, and push notifications to users.
+In this recipe, we will be using Engage to create an audience of inactive users and send the info to Braze, a customer engagement platform that lets you send emails, SMS, and push notifications to users.

-So the next step would be to connect enable Braze Destination inside Segment Personas.
-Go to the Segment Personas page and navigate to the Destinations section.
+So the next step would be to connect enable Braze Destination inside Segment.
+Go to the Engage page and navigate to the Destinations section.

 Click “Add Destination” and then search for “Braze” within the Destinations Catalog and enter the API key details to enable the destination.
 Please see these detailed instructions if you need help.